Black Diamond ATC Guide Review

 Weight/Bulk

-The ATC Guide weighs 0.6 ounces more than its closest competitor, the Petzl Reverso (2.8 oz vs. 2.2 oz).
+The ATC Guide weighs about an ounce more than its closest competitors.
 For most folks, this amount isn't a big deal, but for such a lightweight item, it's not an insignificant difference.
-Size-wise the ATC Guide is also a bit larger.
+Size-wise, the ATC Guide is also a bit larger.
 Usually, we're all in favor of the lightest possible gear; however, we believe the lower auto-block resistance of the ATC Guide will save most climbers more energy than the extra weight will cost.
-Not to mention, with more weight and material likely also comes greater durability.

 The most noticeable thing distinguishing the passive auto-block devices we tested is the amount of friction in auto-block mode.
 To examine the differences objectively, we used a hanging scale and a brand new model of each device to measure resistance.
 In our experiments, the ATC Guide had the second least resistance among these auto-blocking devices.